robotics-88/open-drone-docs/docs/setup/drones/config.md

 # Config

 Vehicle config files are `yaml` files describing the flight controller and sensors on a given platform.
 These live in [`vehicle_launch/config/vehicles/`](https://github.com/robotics-88/vehicle-launch/tree/main/config).
+We provide the config files for the Robotics 88 drones, Decco and Ecco, but other drones require adding your own config.

 The format is:

 ```yaml
 drone_id: decco_001